dannnnnn04/YugiCard-view/README.md

 ## Summary

-**YugiCard-view** is an android app that that displays a scrollable list of cards from the Yu-Gi-Oh!
+**YugiCard-view** is an android app that displays a scrollable list of cards from the Yu-Gi-Oh!
 API

 If I had to describe this project in three (3) emojis, they would be: **🤞🃏😎**